-Red Zone Yellow Zone Green Zone Blue Zone 11am - Sunset "a lá discoteque" level Living room party level Living room party level Conversation level Sunset - 4am "a lá discoteque" level Living room party level Conversation level No Sound 4am - Sunrise Living room party level Conversation level No Sound No Sound Sunrise - 11am after 7am: No Sound No Sound No Sound No Sound
+Red Zone Orange Zone Yellow Zone Green Zone Blue Zone 11am - Sunset "Discotheque level" "Bar level" Living room party level Living room party level Conversation level Sunset - 4am "Discotheque level" "Bar level" until 3am Living room party level Conversation level No Sound 4am - Sunrise Living Room party level Living Room party level No Sound No Sound No Sound Sunrise - 11am After 7am No Sound No sound No Sound No Sound No Sound

-"a lá discoteque" level This is the level of sound you hear at a club.
-There are no restriction on this level of sound.
-Always remember that above 95db hearing loss may occur.
-RED: For about 100m around the edge of these camps will be zone red, Art Cars hang out here Living room party level As if you were at a houseparty, with normal household speakers, cranking it up.
-If you are within 5m of the source you will need to raise you voice to talk.
-This is approx. 70db - 85db.
-VELLOW for about 50m around the edge of the camps and all places where Art Cars are allowed to drive.
-Conversation level If you are 5m away from a person you should be able to hold a conversation at normal conversation level (+- 55db - 70db) GREEN: no loud speakers, only (background) music (during the day) and generator sounds No Sound That means it's silent.
-Like most of the time in the BLUE zone: In these spaces, there is no noise above conversational level at any time, sound systems of any kind should not be used, and if your group has a generator, you should camp in a different zone.
+Discotheque Level This is the level of sound you hear at a club.
+There are no restrictions on this level of sound.
+Always remember that above 95dB hearing loss may occur.
+RED: For about 100m around the edge of these camps will be zone red, art cars can hang out here.
+Bar Level This is the level of sound at a (trendy) bar, which may have a medium level sound system no greater than about 1500W per channel.
+ORANGE: For about 50m around the edge of these camps art cars are allowed to drive and play music with similar sound systems.
+Living room As if you were at a house party with normal speakers, cranking it up.
+If you are within 5m of the source, you will need to raise your voice to talk.
+YELLOW: for about 50m around the edge of the camps and all places where Art Cars are allowed to drive.
+Conversation level If you are 5m away from a person you should be able to hold a conversation at normal conversation level (+-55bB - 70dB) GREEN: No loud speakers, only background music (during the day) and generator sounds No Sound That means it is silent.
+Like most of the time in the Blue zone: In these spaces, there is no noise above conversational level at any time, sound systems of any kind should not be used.
+No generators in this zone.

-Fire and Gas
+11 Fire and Gas